flipcoder/midimech/README.md

 To use the visualizer with Synthesia, create a new MIDI loopback device called "visualizer".
 In Synthesia settings, set it as an output device for note lights.

-## Full MPE

-### 128 Key

-To use ChPerNote/MPE mode, set your LinnStrument 128 to "NO OVERLAP" with a transposition of -3 octaves and +6 pitch.
-Then, set `no_overlap=true` in your settings.ini file (if you don't have one, copy it from settings.ini.example).

-### 200 Key

-Note: This workaround has not been tested on the 200 but it should work.

-To use ChPerNote/MPE mode, first enable SPLIT.
-Then, set your LinnStrument to "NO OVERLAP" with a transposition on both splits of -3 octaves and +6 pitch.
-Make sure ChPerNote mode is also set on both splits.
-Then, set `no_overlap=true` and `hardware_split=true` in your settings.ini file (if you don't have one, copy it from settings.ini.example).

-## Split

-Because of the diagonal nature of the layout, the split is diagonal as well (through G# in the center).
-To use a split, create another midi loopback port called "split" and set `split=true` in your settings.ini.
-At the moment this requires using full MPE mode to work (see section `Full MPE`).
-The split creates a second virtual instrument you can access in your DAW called "split".

-Note: If you use the 128, do not set the split on your linnstrument.
-The program will make its own split.
-However, if you use the 200, you will need to enable to split in order to have all the notes come through.
-(This is to work around a limitation with no overlap mode.)

-## Pitch Bend

-To get pitch bending working properly, you'll need to set your virtual instruments' pitch bend range to exactly double the amount of the LinnStrument's range.

 ## Future Plans

 - Scale integration